Benchmarking quantum devices beyond classical capabilities: Parity-preserving benchmarks

 \rd{where $a$ is a random phase drawn from a flat distribution, $a\in[0,2\pi)$, and $Z$ is the Pauli-$Z$ operator.
 In this way both the global parity and the parities of the red and blue subsets are conserved throughout the circuit.
 The heavy-output subspace is then defined as the set of bit strings that have even parity within each subset, so that only every fourth bit string is heavy.}

 \rd{This explicit construction makes it clear that the double-parity benchmark probes error channels that conserve global parity but violate the finer parity structure imposed by the two subsets.
-Furthermore, since the division of qubits into two sets was random, hence usually different for each random circuit, this benchmark should, on average, detect simultaneous bit-flips which preserve global parity.}
+Furthermore, since the division of qubits into two sets \blu{is random and therefore} usually different for each random circuit, this benchmark should, on average, detect simultaneous bit-flips which preserve global parity.}

-To highlight the properties of double-parity circuit we study its behavior not only in the presence of two-qubit GUE noise but also parity-preserving error models.
-We propose a noise within permutations, treated as a (optimal) composition of swap gates $S$.
-We assume that each swap was implemented with too short, or too long impulse $S \to S^{\beta}$, where the exponent $\beta$ is drawn from a Gaussian distribution with mean $1$ and variance $\sigma^2$.
-Such error model seems natural for computers with $\sqrt{S}$ as native two-qubit gate.
+To highlight the properties of the double-parity circuit we study its behavior not only in the presence of two-qubit GUE noise but also parity-preserving error models.
+We propose a noise \blu{in the} permutations, treated as an optimal composition of swap gates $S$.
+We assume that each swap was implemented with too short or too long pulse $S \to S^{\beta}$, where the exponent $\beta$ is drawn from a Gaussian distribution with mean $1$ and variance $\sigma^2$.
+Such an error model seems natural for computers with $\sqrt{S}$ as the native two-qubit gate.
 It turns out that this model is equivalent to the one with probabilistic swap omission with probability $p = \frac{1}{2}(1 - e^{- \frac{1}{2} \pi^2 \sigma^2})$ \cite{Nadir2024fidelity}.